tom21487/blog-platform/README.md

 # Stuff to do
-Clean up routing (you don't need so many route files) Create page
+Clean up routing
+- Have 1 route file, and like lots of controllers Module-based creation
 Authentication
 Multilingual features
-Tag system